Web Accessibility Job Aid

 Images

 Images can have multiple uses.
 They can be used as page decoration, or they can be informative.
+When using images it is important to consider their role on the page, and to ensure that text descriptions are included where appropriate.
 When placing images on a page:

-• If the image contains text, that message must be included in the Alt Text of the image
+If the image contains text, that message must be included in the Alt Text.

 Accessibility Impact: Ensuring that effective Alt Text is included ensures that visitors who cannot see the image can understand what the item is, and if there is any message being conveyed by the image.